Amine Gouiri: International career

-A youth international for France, Gouiri was the top scorer at the 2017 UEFA European Under-17 Championship, scoring 7 goals and was the top scorer in the tournament.
-After his success in the tournament, Gouiri garnered attention of various European clubs and was rated one of the best young talents in the world by The Guardian.
+Gouiri was born in France and is of Algerian descent, and holds dual-citizenship.
+He was a youth international for France, Gouiri was the top scorer at the 2017 UEFA European Under-17 Championship, scoring 7 goals and was the top scorer in the tournament.
+After his success in the tournament, Gouiri garnered the attention of various European clubs and was rated one of the best young talents in the world by The Guardian.

 Gouri also represented France at the 2017 FIFA U-17 World Cup in India, scoring a brace in his debut in the tournament against the New Caledonia U17s.
 In total, he scored five goals in the tournament.

 At the 2018 UEFA U19 Euro, Gouiri scored two consecutive braces against Turkey and England, in the second and third matches of the group stage, respectively.

-Personal life
+On 5 September 2023, Djamel Belmadi announced in the mixed zone that the change of sporting nationality for Gouiri from French to Algerian has been "resolved administratively".

-Gouiri was born in France and is of Algerian descent.
+On 26 September 2023, Gouiri announced that he had fully committed to the Algeria national team.